Juniper/nita/README.md

 proxy-config-cm    1      52d
 ```

-# Failure Dump configuration Fix for Nita
+# Troubleshooting

+## Windows CRLF problems

-In this section, we'll be going over a step by step tutorial on how to fix the dump configuration error: Failure, that pops up after running the action.
+In this section, we'll be going over a step by step tutorial on how to fix a common faiure when loading Nita projects from windows.
+This issue manifests when triggering an action for example 'build'.

-Which should look like this:
+Heres an example of the problem occuring during the dump action for the WAN example:
 ```
 Started by user unknown or anonymous
 Running as SYSTEM